 'I joke about death because it will happen to all of us, as scary as that is,' the wise senior explained.

-A Connecticut grandmother gave internet users a good chuckle last month when she shared the three very important rules that she wants mourners to follow when they're at her funeral.
+A Connecticut grandmother gave internet users a good chuckle when she shared the three very important rules that she wants mourners to follow when they're at her funeral.
 Ninety-two-year-old Lillian Droniak—better known as "Grandma Droniak" by her 4.2 million followers on TikTok—knows exactly how she wants the service to be and is firm on three things: that people cry but not overdo it, that Bertha not be allowed anywhere near the location and that everyone gets drunk afterward.
-Speaking in front of a short list written in Apple's Notes app, Grandma Droniak elaborated on each of the three rules and we've got to admit, they all make perfectly good sense.
+Speaking in front of a short list written in Apple's Notes app, Grandma Droniak elaborated on each of the three rules and we've got to admit, makes perfectly good sense.

 For starters, the wise senior explained that she didn't want guests to cry too much and embarrass themselves in front of everyone else gathered to honor her memory.
 She also encourages guests to get drunk while at the funeral and maybe even take a shot or two while they're at it.
 However, the rule that intrigued folks the most was the one about Bertha.
 The majority of comments under the video asked for more information about this one person Droniak felt so strongly about.
 "Grandma we need a storytime.
 What DID Bertha do?" asked one TikTok user.